martinthomson/escape-report/draft-thomson-escape-report.md

 This conflation of AMP issues with those addressed by Web Packaging was recurrent in the discussion.
-As observed in {{DAS}}, these concerns might be addressed by Web Packaging, though this depends on having new policies enacted by linking entities.
+As observed in {{DAS}}, these concerns might be addressed by linking to a signed bundle.

 # Security Considerations